radiodee1/url-exchange/README.md

 Originally I thought that the models, especially GPTJ, were trained on material taken from the web.
 One of the things common in the corpus is complete urls.
 I thought the model was trained on complete urls and so it knows that they need to be reproduced letter for letter.
 This may not be true.

 ## URL Exchange - Prompt
 We add these specific urls to our prompt.
 We put them at the beginning.
 There is one of these urls for every task we want the model to perform.

 * We expect the model to answer with the particular url whenever we suggest that the model should do one of our pre-determined tasks.
 This is called our 'url exchange.'
 We exchange the url for a specific programmatic action.
 * We ask the chatbot to answer questions about the single statement we collect that caused the model to use the url.
 We call this a 'Wizard' as it is modeled after the Wizards that are common in Windows operating systems when you install software.
+The Wizard poses questions to the model, and the questions are not visible to the user.

 ## URL Exchange vs. Keyword Exchange
 Strangely the URL copying ability is not as strong in GPT3.
 For GPT3 we do our search for the url, but also for the english word that has the same representation as the url.
 For example, when we want to detect when the GPT3 model launches a timer, we search for 'http://timer' and also 'timer', since the word for the action can easily be designated as 'timer'.